angeloashmore/react-lunr/README.md

 ## Example

-The following example renders an text input and queries the Lunr index on form submission.
+The following example renders a text input and queries the Lunr index on form submission.

 Note: `Formik` is used in the following example to handle form state, but is